 Spruce Up the Décor

 Although adding more décor elements into a small room may seem counterintuitive, Macdonald explains that certain pieces can work to open up any tiny space and even make it appear larger.
 Her top three small room décor ideas include the use of mirrors, art, and shelving.
-"Mirrors bounce light so uses these as much as possible as it will make the space feel bigger," she says.
+"Mirrors bounce light, so use these as much as possible as it will make the space feel bigger," she says.
 When it comes to art, the designer would opt for a full floor to ceiling wall of art to make a room feel taller.

 Finally, strategically placed shelves are the perfect way to store more décor elements without crowding a space.
 "Add a small shelf at a high level that can be used for books and box storage as well as being styled out cute with vases and plants," she suggests.